Carmen Papalia

 Carmen Papalia (born 1981) is a blind artist from Vancouver, British Columbia.
 His practice focuses on "creative wayfinding", the use of alternative modes of navigation without visual cues.
 Papalia is known for his performances.
 This includes a performance in Santa Ana, California where Papalia was guided only by a marching band playing predetermined audio cues for physical obstacles and navigation.
 Papalia also conducts non-visual walking tours for sighted people.
-His ongoing Open Access project works towards guidelines for engagement with diverse audiences.
+His Open Access project to work towards guidelines for engagement with diverse audiences appears to have stalled out as he is no longer involved in the organization and no projects have been delivered.

+Papalia filed a complaint against his landlord through the BC Human Rights Tribunal.
+His complaint involved his right to use cannabis for pain relief in a non-smoking household.
+The landlords objected due to their own disability, asthma.
+In December 2023 the BCHRT found the landlords did not discriminate.
+The panel found that this was a "disability on disability" matter and the landlords did not have to risk their own health to accommodate Papalia.

 Education

 Papalia holds a Bachelor of Fine Arts from Simon Fraser University in Vancouver and a Master of Fine Arts from Portland State University.

 Career

 Papalia has exhibited at the Whitney Museum, Craft Contemporary, the Grand Central Art Center, the Cantor Fitzgerald Gallery at Haverford College, the Portland Art Museum, the Columbus Museum of Art, the Vancouver Art Gallery and the Museum of Modern Art in New York.

 He has been artist in residence at the Victoria and Albert Museum in London, and the Model Contemporary Arts Centre in Ireland.